gcentral/Website/content/VIPM/alab_technologies_lib_autoserial/index.md

 title: "AutoSerial"
 externalUrl: https://www.vipm.io/package/alab_technologies_lib_autoserial
 date: 2016-09-20
-summary: "The AutoSerial toolkit is built to automate manual human interactions with any serial device."
+summary: "Helps LabVIEW developers automate manual interactions of a user with custom devices on serial port similar to the way they would on a command line application such as Putty.
+It makes it  easy to log in, enter username and password, send and receive data from a device and interact with it."
 showSummary: true
 showAuthor: false
 showEdit: false